 First and foremost, do not frost your cake until it is COMPLETELY cooled.
 After they’ve cooled in the pan, pop them onto a cooling rack for about 20 minutes.
 Then, wrap your layers in plastic wrap and place them in the fridge for at least 1 hour.
 This makes stacking your cake much easier.

 Continue frosting the outside of your cake.
-Smooth out your sides and pipe some extra frosting swirls on top.
-Place the cake back in the fridge for another 30 minutes.
+Smooth out your sides and place the cake back in the fridge for another 30 minutes.
+Now with the remaining frosting, separate a few spoonfuls into two dishes.

 For more cake recipes: